SAT Percentiles: An Ultimate Guide

 If your percentile score is above 75, you are above three-quarters of test-takers.
 And if it is 50, you are an above-average test-scorer.
 Same like that, it also helps schools decide their 25th and 75th Percentile.
 They do it with the help of SAT scores of the students admitted to the school.
 It helps them to decide which new students they should take.

 Also, the Percentile helps you to check your section score of EBRW and Math.
 The same score for math and EBRW doesn't come with the same Percentile.
 As mentioned above, you need a higher math score for the same Percentile as EBRW.
 If you ever want to reappear for the exam, the individual scores can help identify where you are lacking.

-The Percentile score shows a small increase or decrease in the composite score.
+The Percentile score shows a slight increase or decrease in the composite score.
 It can have a significant impact on the percentile score.
-The effect is high if a score is in the middle range, which can be a crucial factor during admission.
+The effect is high if a score is in the middle range, which can be crucial during admission.

 To find an SAT percentile score, you need to find a z-score.
 The z-score is a standard deviation for a given value that lies away from the mean.

 For example, let's consider a normal distribution: bell shape, unimodal, and symmetric.

 The mean(μ) is present towards the center of the normal distribution.
 The μ+1σ represents data that lies one standard deviation away from μ.
 As it is on the right side of μ, its z-score is +1.
 The μ-1σ represents data that lies one standard away from μ, but on the left side of μ, it's z-score is -1.